 The Street Party on the 31st is the main event, and tickets get you access to various music stages as well as the best view of the four fireworks displays that happen on the hour from 9pm.
-Paolo Nutini was 2016’s headline act at the Concert In The Gardens, which costs extra.
-It’s the same night as the Torchlight Procession, which starts at 19:00 in Edinburgh’s Old Town.
+The day before you've got the Torchlight Procession, which starts at 19:00 in Edinburgh’s Old Town.
 Pre-book a ticket, pick up a torch, and join thousands of people to create a line of fire through the city that ends in – yes, you guessed it – a huge fireworks display.

 The UK capital city is known the world over for its NYE celebrations, and it’s easy to see why.
 The fireworks that light up the banks of the Thames have become so popular they’re now ticketed.
-And if you’re lucky enough to have bagged a £10 ticket to the London event you’ll have access to the best viewing area on the South Bank, which takes in the London Eye and Big Ben.
+There's nothing better than hearing Big Ben's famous bongs ring out at Midnight and then watch the amazing fireworks display over the Coa Cola London Eye.

-If you haven’t got tickets this year, don’t worry – you can still see the fireworks from the various bridges that aren’t part of the ticketed zones.
+You can still see the fireworks from the various bridges that aren’t part of the ticketed zones.
 Or, pack some fizz and head for popular spots that are a bit further out, like Parliament Hill, Hampstead Heath and Primrose Hill.
-And if you’d rather go to an organised indoor do, try The Vintage New Year’s Eve Party at the Royal Festival Hall.
-As well as five floors of nostalgic entertainment, you’ll get a great view of the fireworks from the terrace when the clock strikes midnight.

 OK, so technically it’s a town rather than a city, but Newquay deserves a special mention when it comes to New Year’s Eve celebrations.
 Pack your superhero outfit and your biggest smile, because fancy dress is the order of the day in this Cornish seaside resort.
 Every year on 31 December, the locals dress up and head down to Central Square for the countdown to midnight and a hearty round of Auld Lang Syne.
 It’s all rounded off with fireworks at Newquay Harbour.